HERPING VIRGINIA

 Size: 4.5 - 6 inches

-Range: A few one-off released pets have been reported across the state
+Range: A few one-off escaped pets have been reported across the state

 Status: Introduced | No established populations to date